Craig Kelly (actor): TV work

 Kelly is best known for his role as Vince Tyler in Queer as Folk.
 He also appeared in Casualty as Daniel Perryman between 1995 and 1996.
 A very brief role was as the Mercedes-Benz driver in the "Rabbit in Your Headlights" video, who utters the line 'Nice coat, mate', before speeding off.
 In the 1998 BBC series of The Children of the New Forest, Craig played Abel Courbould, the villainous puritan preacher.
 Craig also starred opposite Amanda Holden in the ITV series The Grimleys as Mr Treblecock, the school lothario.
 He played the young father of Alison Mundy in a second series episode of Afterlife in 2006.

 In 2003, Kelly featured in the webcast Doctor Who adventure Scream of the Shalka.
 He later guest-starred in the third series of the BBC's Waking the Dead, in which he played a transgender woman who is released from prison on appeal after murdering her father.

 In November 2008, Kelly landed the role of the new Underworld factory boss, Luke Strong, in ITV's Coronation Street.
 His character first appeared on 20 February 2009 and Kelly departed in the episode that aired on 19 October 2009.

 On 25 August 2009, it was announced that he would take part in Series 7 of BBC One's Strictly Come Dancing, partnering Flavia Cacace.
 Kelly was the 8th celebrity eliminated from the competition on 7 November 2009 in a special show from Blackpool Tower Ballroom.

 Kelly starred alongside his brother in the ITV1 drama Collision, which aired over five consecutive nights in November 2009.

 In 2023, he appeared as Peter Jeffries in BBC One miniseries Boat Story.

 Film work

-He played Cristian O'Neil in The Young Americans, with Harvey Keitel (1993).
+He played the key role of Cristian O'Neill in The Young Americans, with Harvey Keitel (1993).
 Kelly was also in James Cameron's 1997 film Titanic and played the part of radio operator Harold Sydney Bride.
 He appeared in Spice World with a minor speaking role in which he speaks to Geri (Ginger Spice).
 Kelly had a small role in the 1999 sci-fi film Wing Commander playing Falk, the ship's radar man.